AlexRmlt/ethicbot-rasa/data/nlu.md

 - [Leaving](deed) the other group behind.
 - It would mean crushing Achmed and killin[g him](PERSON:Achmed)
 - [Rescuing](deed:rescuing) himself and his crewmembers
+- It would also mean saving the rest of the crew
+- [Saving Jörgs](PERSON) live would be a moral action
+- [Killing Nathan](ORG) by pushing him off the bridge
+- [Saving the lives](deed:saving the lives) of the five workmen[](CARDINAL:5)
+- This would imply actively killing [Inga](PERSON).
+- It could also mean [saving the lives](deed) of many people.
+- Refraining from abusing the patient-doctor mutual trust would be a morally relevant action
+- One must also consider the action of not saving many people from the threat of being infected with HIV.
+- Torturing his fellow hostage
+- [Saving](deed:saving) the eight [child](CARDINAL:eight)ren is also implied by this option
+- It would mean refraining from saving himself and the children
+- This implies killing a person
+- It also means helping [Samuels](PERSON) family

 ## intent:deny
 - No